actionml/cluster-setup/distributed-cluster-setup-guide.md

 #Distributed Cluster Setup Guide

-##Connecting to a Remote Spark Cluster
+###Spark Standalone Cluster (No Yarn)

 One of the first things needed to scale to indefinite dataset size is a distributed Spark cluster of the type supported by Amazon AWS-EMR.
 Or even a home-grown cluster using one of the big distros like Cloudera, MapR, or Horton Works.
 This requires the cluster to be setup and running with a master.

-###Spark cluster (No Yarn)

-In order to run UR and pio with remote spark cluster some conditions should be fulfiled:
+In order to run the UR and pio with a remote spark cluster some conditions should be met:

-0. All machines should know host names of each other is machine names are used in configurations
+0. All machines should know the hostnames of each other since hostnames are used in configuration.
+Names can be assigned by LAN/VPN DNS or by adding names to `/etc/hosts` for **all** machines.

-1. pio machine should be visible to spark workers and should have spark driver ports accessible (see [Spark security page](http://spark.apache.org/docs/latest/security.html#configuring-ports-for-network-security) for details), so `spark.driver.port`, `spark.fileserver.port`, `spark.broadcast.port`, `spark.replClassServer.port` and `spark.blockManager.port` should be accessible.
+1. The pio machine(s) should be visible to spark workers and should have spark driver ports accessible if they are running a driver like `pio train` (see [Spark security page](http://spark.apache.org/docs/latest/security.html#configuring-ports-for-network-security) for details), so `spark.driver.port`, `spark.fileserver.port`, `spark.broadcast.port`, `spark.replClassServer.port` and `spark.blockManager.port` should be accessible for connection from the Spark workers.
 All these ports may be fixed and specified in `$SPARK_HOME/conf/spark-defaults.conf` (all spark machines and driver)

-2. remote spark workers should also be able to access HBase (see [Hbase service ports](https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.3.2/bk_HDP_Reference_Guide/content/hbase-ports.html)) and in some cases Elastic Search (9200, 9300)
+2. Remote spark workers should also be able to access HBase (see [Hbase service ports](https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.3.2/bk_HDP_Reference_Guide/content/hbase-ports.html)) and in some cases Elasticsearch cluster hosts (9200, 9300)

-3. HDFS (if training data are in hdfs) should be also available to workers
+3. Remote Spark workers must have access to HDFS (if training data are in hdfs) should be also available to workers

 4. in addition correct Elasticsearch nodes should be specified in `engine.json`